Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

 \subsection{Downstream Application: DST}

-To demonstrate downstream usability, we apply the {\TeQoDO}-induced ontology in a specialised dialogue state tracking model.
+To show downstream usability, we apply the {\TeQoDO}-induced ontology in a specialised dialogue state tracking model.
 We replicate the zero-shot leave-one-domain-out setup from \citet{heck-etal-2022-robust}.
-Using their TripPy-R model, we train with one domain held out and infer on that domain using the {\TeQoDO}-induced ontology instead of ground truth.
-Only domain and slot predictions are used in this setup.
+We train the TripPy-R model with one domain held out on the human-made ground truth ontology and do inference on that domain using the {\TeQoDO}-induced ontology instead of ground truth.
+We use joint goal accuracy (JGA) as metric.

+The mapping uses continuous evaluation, ensuring that at most one domain–slot pair is assigned to each ground truth slot.
+During DST training, human-labelled slot names are replaced with predicted slots that match them.
+If no predicted slot reaches the similarity threshold for a ground truth slot, that slot is excluded from training, and the model can never predict it, so its DST output remains empty.
+For DST evaluation, predicted slots are mapped back to the ground truth slots.

 See \Cref{tab:trippyr-zero-shot-groundtruth-vs-induced} for results comparing inference using the ground truth and {\TeQoDO}-induced ontology.
 TripPy-R performs similarly with the induced ontology across all domains except ``hotel''.
 In this case, the slots \textit{hotel-book people} and \textit{hotel-book stay} are missing due to unmapped slot predictions.
 The ``restaurant'' and ``train'' domains also lack some slots, leading to lower performance.
 In the ``taxi'' and ``attraction'' domains, all slots are mapped, and performance surpasses that with ground truth slots.
 This may result from more informative slot names in the induced ontology, e.g. \textit{taxi\_bookings-pickup\_location} instead of ground truth \textit{taxi-departure}.
 This shows that {\TeQoDO} can induce a useful ontology for downstream DST.